Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-choosing-software-dependencies.md

 ## Things to look for when deciding to include a tool as a dependency

 A dependency is any software tool that is required to make your tool work.
-For example, BLAST is a dependency of ProteinCartography, and Nextflow and OrthoFinder are dependencies of NovelTree.
+For example, BLAST is a dependency of ProteinCartography and OrthoFinder is a dependency of NovelTree.
 Below we include some signals for assessing whether a software tool is high quality.

 ### Critical — we can’t use the tool if these criteria are not met